sbkoth/sbkoth.github.io/RUNNING_LOCALLY.md

 The content will be automatically synced to the database when the application starts.

+#### Site Structure

+The portfolio website consists of the following main sections:

+1. **Hero Section** - Professional introduction with profile information
+2. **Professional Expertise** - High-level service domains with key highlights (from `features` content)
+3. **Services** - Detailed professional services with specialized offerings (from `services` content)
+4. **Projects** - Showcased project work with case studies (from `projects` content)
+5. **Blog** - Professional articles and publications (from `blog` content)
+6. **Contact** - Contact information and social links

+Note: The application intentionally doesn't include Process or Testimonials sections as they've been removed from the design for a more streamlined user experience.

 ### 7. Starting the Application

 To start the application in development mode with hot reloading: